zapier/zapier-platform/packages/cli/README-source.md

 [insert-file:./snippets/dynamic-dropdowns-five.js]
 ```

 And your New Records trigger has a Spreadsheet and a Worksheet dynamic dropdown.
 The Spreadsheet dynamic dropdown must have a key of `spreadsheet_id`.
-When the user selects a spreadsheet via the dynamic dropdown the value chosen is made available in `bundle.inputData`.
+When the user selects a spreadsheet via the dynamic dropdown, the value chosen is made available in `bundle.inputData`.
 It will then be passed to the Worksheet trigger when the user clicks on the Worksheet dynamic dropdown.

 ```js
 [insert-file:./snippets/dynamic-dropdowns-six.js]
 ```

-> Note: Even if a trigger to power a dynamic dropdown is hidden for direct use, you still need to define the input fields, and whether these are required.
-In the above example, when the Worksheet trigger defines a required `spreadsheet_id` field, products such as the editor will use this in two ways.
-Firstly, the worksheet field will be disabled until the spreadsheet field has been set.
-Secondly, when the user changes the spreadsheet field, the worksheet field gets cleared.

 The [Google Sheets](https://zapier.com/apps/google-sheets/integrations#triggers-and-actions) integration is an example of this pattern.